 Airflow limitation in COPD is progressive, meaning it generally worsens over time.
 It is associated with an abnormal inflammatory response of the lungs to noxious stimuli, like cigarette smoke, air pollution or harsh chemicals.

 COPD is the third-leading cause of death in the United States, preceded by only heart disease and cancer.
 It kills over 126,000 Americans annually.
 Historically, COPD has occurred more frequently in men; however, since 2000, more women have died each year from the disease than men.
 To date, COPD remains a growing healthcare concern for women in many countries.
 See COPD in Women.

 COPD predominantly occurs in people over 40 years of age.
-According to the American Lung Association, in 2002, 11.2 million adults in the United States were estimated to have COPD.
+According to the Centers for Disease Control and Prevention, 15 million Americans have been diagnosed with COPD as of 2011.
 However, approximately 24 million U.S. adults have evidence of impaired lung function, indicating that there is a high probability of under-diagnosis.